bigbluey/Trending-Diets-of-Twitter-Users/README.md

 ### Objective

-* Where Were Twitter Hashtags for Keto, Plaeo, Weight Watchers and Whole30 Diets Trending in the US Within the Last 30 Days?
+* What Were Twitter Hashtags for Keto, Plaeo, Weight Watchers and Whole30 Diets Trending in the US Within the Last 30 Days?
 * Start Date: Feburary 14, 2019

 ### Tools